-On a trip to New York in 2016, I arrived knowing I was going to tattoo this brave man.
+I arrived in New York in 2016, knowing I was going to tattoo this brave man.
 He had lost his right hand serving in the military, but as you can clearly see from his physique he had not let it hold him back.
 This was his sacrifice for the journey he chose to take in life and he felt it reflected the story of Tyr the Norse God of Battle from the Nordic Pantheon.

 It was an honour to work with you; thank you so much for trusting me with this and good luck with all your future endeavours 🙂